 Human Rights Program

-We respect and support human rights as defined in international standards, e.g., the UN Universal Declaration of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.
-Our actions are based on the UN Guiding Principles on Business and Human Rights, which were established in Germany through the National Action Plan for Business and Human Rights (NAP) and the CSRCSR (Corporate Social Responsibility)CSR refers to the social responsibility of companies.
-Their operations can affect economic, social, and environmental conditions all over the world. reporting obligation.
+We respect and support human rights as defined in international standards, e. g., the UN Universal Declaration of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.
+Our actions are guided by the UNGP, which were adopted in Germany through the National Action Plan for Business and Human Rights (NAP) and the CSRCSR (Corporate Social Responsibility)CSR refers to the social responsibility of companies.
+Their operations can affect economic, social, and environmental conditions all over the world.
+Directive Implementation Act (CSR-RUG).
 The measures of our Human Rights Program – which we are continuously developing, as the graphic shows – are based on these principles.
-We incorporate new requirements and legal frameworks, such as the Supply Chain Due Diligence Act, which comes into force in Germany in 2023, into the ongoing development process and adapt our measures where necessary.
+We incorporate new requirements and legal frameworks, such as the German Act on Corporate Due Diligence Obligations in Supply Chains, which comes into force on January 1 in 2023, into the ongoing development process and adapt our measures and actions where necessary.

 Complaint mechanisms and reporting channels